randomStar/project-k/README.md

 ```
 ### Step 2: [Option 2] Build and push with Github Actions

-Fork this repo to your personal github account.
+Fork this repo to your personal github account, wait for Github Action passed
 ### Step 3: Create a Kubernetes Deployment

 Create a file named `deployment.yaml` with the following contents: